yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 ##### Manage liveness checks, logs, and cores

-Yugabyte Platform supports performing YugabyteDB liveness checks, log file management, and core file management using cron jobs or systemd services.
+YugabyteDB Anywhere supports performing YugabyteDB liveness checks, log file management, and core file management using cron jobs or systemd services.

 **Sudo is required to set up these services!**

-If Platform will be using **cron jobs**, make sure the yugabyte user is allowed to run crontab.
+If YugabyteDB Anywhere will be using **cron jobs**, make sure the yugabyte user is allowed to run crontab.
 If you're using the cron.allow file to manage crontab access, add the yugabyte user to this file.
 If you're using the cron.deny file, remove the yugabyte user from this file.

-If you plan to have Platform use **systemd services** to perform the monitoring operations mentioned above, then make sure ...
+YugabyteDB Anywhere **systemd services** to perform the monitoring operations mentioned above, then make sure ...
 -->

 You have finished configuring your on-premises cloud provider.
 Proceed to [Configure the backup target](../../backup-target/), or [Create deployments](../../../create-deployments/).

 ## Remove YugabyteDB components from the server

-As described in [Eliminate an unresponsive node](../../../manage-deployments/remove-nodes/), when a node enters an undesirable state, you can delete such node, with Yugabyte Platform clearing up all the remaining artifacts except the `prometheus` and `yugabyte` user.
+As described in [Eliminate an unresponsive node](../../../create-deployments/remove-nodes/), when a node enters an undesirable state, you can delete such node, with YugabyteDB Anywhere clearing up all the remaining artifacts except the `prometheus` and `yugabyte` user.

 You can manually remove Yugabyte components from existing server images.
-Before attempting this, you have to determine whether or not Yugaware Platform is operational.
+Before attempting this, you have to determine whether or not YugabyteDB Anywhere is operational.
 If it is, you either need to delete the universe or delete the nodes from the universe.

-In order to completely eliminate all traces of Yugabyte Platform and configuration, you should consider reinstalling the operating system image (or rolling back to a previous image, if available).
+In order to completely eliminate all traces of YugabyteDB Anywhere and configuration, you should consider reinstalling the operating system image (or rolling back to a previous image, if available).

 ### Delete database server nodes